 Helen has performed internationally, as well as live on BBC Radio 3 and BBC Radio 4, and across London's major venues, including sell-out appearances at Southbank Centre's Purcell Room at Queen Elizabeth Hall, Barbican's Milton Court Concert Hall, St John's Smith Square, St Martin-in-the-Fields, St James's Piccadilly, Bolívar Hall, Fairfield Halls, The National Gallery and La Linea Festival.

-Helen also works as Artistic Director of ILAMS and Echoes Festival in the promotion of Iberican classical music in the UK and in this role she has curated events at Trinity College of Music, Canning House, Instituto Cervantes, The In & Out Club, Southbank Centre's Purcell Room at Queen Elizabeth Hall, the Wallace Collection and The National Gallery, amongst others.
+Helen also works as Artistic Director of ILAMS and Echoes Festival in the promotion of Iberican classical music in the UK and in this role she has curated events at Trinity College of Music, Canning House, Instituto Cervantes, The In & Out Club, Southbank Centre's Purcell Room at Queen Elizabeth Hall, the Wallace Collection and The National Gallery, amongst others

-She has recently been invited to co-curate a special Latin American edition of the Leeds Opera Festival, and she is also currently working on an educational programme of Luso-Hispanic music for young pianists.
+Helen has recently been invited to co-curate a special 2023 Latin American edition of the Leeds Opera Festival, and she is also currently working on an educational programme of Luso-Hispanic music for young pianists.